stevehjohn/MoneyMonitor/README.md

 ## Configuration

 Secrets held within `consoleSettings.json` can be updated in the same way as the Windows application.
 See [Secrets](#secrets) above.

+You will need to also add the `Trade` permission to the API key you create.